trilio-demo/tvk-ui-permissions/README.md

 ## 3. Steps to create your ClusterRole in the OCP UI

-  a.
-Navigate to User Management -> Roles
+  **Navigate to User Management -> Roles**
-  b.

   Create a new ClusterRole for all namespaces